NirmalaAbothu/team-profile-generator-11.10.20/README.md

 None

-## Installation
+## Installation:

-Clone the repo
-git clone git@github.com:NirmalaAbothu/team-profile-generator-11.10.20.git
+Before run this application you need to make sure you have installed node.js,fs and inquirer in your directory and clone the repo git clone git@github.com:NirmalaAbothu/team-profile-generator-11.10.20.git

 ## Credits